 Melisandre.
 Even her magic comes as a result of sexual transaction.
 And besides that the red priestess used her feminine wiles to get that dolt Stannis to do her biding.

 Margaery Tyrell.
 The girl who’ll get into bed with anyone – fags, degenerates and little boys welcome, as long as she gets a gold head-piece afterwards.
 Yeah, without actually fucking any of them.
 Quite an accomplishment, really…

 Actually the only possible exception to my theory is Brienne of Tarth.
 She seems to be neither a mother nor a whore.
 But, arguably, she is not really even a woman.
-Apart from the biological sense of the word.
+Apart from in the biological sense of the word – she is a knight.
 And in this gender-pronoun crazy world, many would say that doesn’t matter.

 Also, Arya!
 But in her case it has more to do with the fact that she is 9 years old and a prepubescent child.
 She is neither a mother, nor a whore, since she is yet to grow into one of those roles.

-Now, don’t get me wrong – I am not a white knight by any means and I generally don’t give a fuck about feminism and stuff like that.
+Now, don’t get me wrong – I am not a white knight by any means, I love the HBO’s Game of Thrones, and I generally don’t give a fuck about feminism and stuff like that.
 I was not trying to accuse Martin of misogyny.
 And I didn’t say that he suffers from the Madonna/Whore Complex.
 (But I kinda implied it, if you are slow and you haven’t caught up by now.)
 All of this was just a literary observation, a critique of his writing prowess.
 One of many that can be directed his way.

 Enjoy watching Brienne the Beauty kick the Hounds butt in S04 of HBO’s Game of Thrones.